bcgov/shinywqbench/inst/extdata/user.md

 - A loading screen will appear telling you the app is processing your request

-- If the chemical already has an approved BC Water Quality Guideline associated with it, a pop up box will appear and provide a link to the BC Water Quality Guideline Lookup App
+- If the chemical already has an approved BC Water Quality Guideline associated with it, a pop up box will appear and provide a link to the BC Water Quality Guideline Look-up App
 - If the chemical is present in the data set, a pop up box will appear and advise you to pick a different chemical to continue.